chili-publish/grafx-documentation/docs/CHILI-GraFx/users/roles/index.md

 - Access to the environments the user is assigned to
 - View overview of all the environments where the user is Environment User
 - Limited in what applications they can access (see table)
-- Create "[My projects](/GraFx-Studio/guides/create-projects/)" based on Templates (including fonts and media in these templates)
+- Create "[My projects](/GraFx-Studio/guides/create-projects/)" based on Templates (using fonts & media that are made available in the template)

 In the API, this is labeled as "EU".